MENU

-- Is Stem Cell Therapy Right for Your Diabetes?
+What Is Stem Cell Therapy for Diabetes?

-Stem cell therapy for diabetes is a regenerative medicine approach that uses adipose-derived mesenchymal stem cells (ADSCs) to regenerate insulin-producing beta cells, reverse insulin resistance, and repair diabetic complications including neuropathy, nephropathy, and retinopathy.
+Stem cell therapy for diabetes is a regenerative medicine approach that uses mesenchymal stem cells to regenerate insulin-producing beta cells, reverse insulin resistance, and repair diabetic complications including neuropathy, nephropathy, and retinopathy.
 A 2025 meta-analysis of 34 randomized controlled trials found that stem cell therapy is 2.79 times more effective than placebo at improving glycemic control (OR 2.79, 95% CI 1.63–4.75).

 Stem cell therapy is not a fantasy—it’s a clinical reality refined across hundreds of peer-reviewed studies.
 And in Japan, it’s regulated, accessible, and increasingly proven for patients with type 1, type 2, and diabetic complications that conventional medicine cannot repair.

-The Diabetes Crisis: Why Conventional Therapy Hits a Wall
+Why Conventional Therapy Hits a Wall

 You take your medication every morning.
 You monitor your blood sugar.
 You watch your diet and follow every recommendation your doctor gives you.